If you are anything like me, you probably have some venison in the freezer. The real problem is deciding how to prepare it.

 3) You will need to smoke the meat for roughly 1.5 hours per lb. of meat or until you reach 140°F internal temperature.

-We, at our family, use and cook venison very frequently, sometimes more than other type of meats, especially during the hunting season.
+We, at our family, use and cook venison meat very frequently, sometimes more than other type of meats, especially during the hunting season.

 The only difficulty we face is that our friends and extended family are not as enthusiastic about venison as we are, even though it is one of the healthiest meats out there.

-Cooking deer meat this way, we have managed to leave it moist, very tender and to taste amazing.
+By making smoked venison meat, we have managed to leave it moist, very tender and to taste amazing.

 We hope your family and friends will enjoy it as much as we do.